Home

 icon

 While some seed packets produce a particular shape, the variation in fruit from mixed gourd seeds is remarkable.
-I wondered if the fruit hanging from climbing stems might be effected differently from those resting on the ground.
+I wondered if the fruit hanging from climbing stems might be affected differently from those resting on the ground.

-Gourd fruit hang down prettily as the plant climbs my runner bean arch This year (2006) I grew my gourds on a runner bean arch and over the ground.
+In 2006 I grew my them up a runner bean arch and over the ground.
 They make a good companion for runner beans.
 Their large leaves shade the ground to suppress weeds and keep the soil cool and moist for the beans.
 But as prolific growers they were also able to compete with the runner beans for light if not trained and kept in check.

 Sow April-May under glass.
 Grow in sunny bed as a half-hardy annuals.
 Fruit develop July-September.